vontive/ai-tech-interview/ReadMe.md

 ## Overview

 Welcome to the Vontive dataset agent challenge!
-This take-home assignment will evaluate your ability to build complex AI agents to preform tasks with messy production data.
+This take-home assignment will evaluate your ability to build complex AI agents to perform tasks with messy production data.

 In real-world underwriting workflows, loan processors need to analyze multiple tax documents for a single property to extract critical information like tax amounts, payment dates, parcel numbers, and county information.
 Your task is to build a simplified version of this system.